 Coaches are the key adult component of the CYO Athletic Program.
 Coaches of teams may be parents or former parents of a St. Theresa School or Parish student; a relative of a student; or a member of the St. Theresa community.
 A Head Coach must be 21 years of age or older.
-Assistant coaches may be 16 years of age and under the supervision of an adult at all times workshops are conducted by the Oakland CYO coordinator.
+Assistant coaches may be 16 years of age and under the supervision of an adult at all times

+All coaches are required to attend a Coaches' Workshop in the sport that they are coaching.
+These workshops are conducted by the Oakland CYO coordinator.
 Coaches must fulfill the Safe Environment for Children (SEC) class, as required.
 Upon completion of this requirement a coach is responsible for the physical and emotional welfare of all of his/her players during practice and games.
 This is an enormous responsibility and should never be taken lightly.
 Coaches shall hold their Parent's Meeting within the first week of the first practice of the season.
 At the meeting the coach should outline his/her expectations of the players and appoint one adult to be the team Event Center Coordinator.